bbauska/Coursera-Bootstrap/README.md

 Right here, in this option called scripts, let\'s add in one more here.

-We will say \"start\".
+We will say "start".

 Start is a command that NPM supports which enables you to specify a bunch of things that will be started.

 Later on we will see how we make use of this.

-Here I\'m going to say \"npm run lite\".
-And after that test, I\'m going to add in one more entry called \"lite\", which I will configure as
+Here I\'m going to say "npm run lite".
+And after that test, I\'m going to add in one more entry called "lite", which I will configure as "lite-server", okay?
-\"lite-server\", okay?

 With these changes, let\'s save the package.json file.
 And then, now our project is configured, so that now if you start the lite- server, the